InteractionDesignFoundation/handbook/guides/scrum/scrumTeam.md

 - Charts (e.g., for performance tasks)
 - Statistics (e.g., fewer errors per hour on New Relic due to one of your bug fixes)
 - etc.

+### Part 1: Demo

+Prepare your hat! 🤠👩‍🚀👨‍🚒👸🎅 Or probably mask 🦹‍♀️🦸‍♂️ :)

+Do you remember that we are a small product company who cares about culture and team spirit?
+We know, nobody likes broking meetings.
+Beeing small product company means you don't have eager customers, crazy managers and all this zoo.

 ## Links